 Jamestown itself has a rich history of decorative hardware manufacturing that began in the 19th and 20th centuries due to the rising number of furniture factories in the area.
 In 1930, nearly half of the factories in Jamestown manufactured furniture.
 Jamestown became known as the “Furniture Capital of the World” and the largest international furniture show was held in Jamestown where people would come from all over the world to see the latest and greatest products.
 This created a great demand for metalsmiths to produce decorative hardware for the thriving furniture industry in the area.
-Companies such as Chautauqua Hardware, Jamestown Bronze, and Period Brass were formed to meet these demands.
+Many architectural and decorative hardware companies were born.
 Over time, many of these companies were bought by larger firms and moved out of the area with production moving oversees, creating a void in the marketplace.
 As a result, Jamestown Furniture Hardware was born and provided the foundation for Water Street Brass.